jundalisay/pphex/themes/hextra/README.md

+Translate to Arabic, Chinese Simplified, Spanish, French, Japanese:
+True Economic Democracy.
+Pantrypoints implements trisactions in order to create an Economy-as-a-Service or EaaS platform to create "True Economic Democracy".
+Register in the Waitlist.
+Read about the details.
+This is based on the requirements in Book 5, Chapter 2 of Plato's Republic.
+'The Points Economy'.
+Instead of money, Pantrypoints uses points which are pegged to the retail price of grains.
+This will allow easier points-taxation, points-accounting and analytics, while eliminating the need for money for transactions.
+Loyalty Points.
+These are points given by businesses to their customers to incentivize repeat purchases.
+This is used to ’train’ people in the use of points.
+Donation Points.
+These are points used for donations and disaster relief.
+We use this primarily to incentivize 'food rescue' and plastic waste collection in order to realize a moneyless circular economy.
+Exchange Points.
+These are points for barter transactions.
+Unlike donations points which do not seek something in return, trade points do.
+This is the foundation of Points-banking.
+Investment Points.
+These are exchange points designed to attract investments when money is lacking.
+This requires the other point-types to be working beforehand.
+Insurance Points.
+These are exchange points for long-term claim, upon old age.
+We implement this as social insurance in case money-based insurance becomes oppressive.
+Energy Points.
+These are exchange points for electricity, usually from biomass sources.
+This incentivizes waste segregation and is part of the circular economy.
+Money Points.
+These are exchange points paid in money to reduce existing trade-points balances.
+Cross Points.
+These are exchange points used for cross-border transactions.
+These are 'weighted' to prevent imbalances in trade.
+Tax Points.
+These are exchange points given by users to the government.
+Current Implementations.
+The Pantrypoints system is currently being tested by the following SCENAC is testing Point Cards as a moneyless social insurance system Angel’s Shelter is an animal shelter that uses Pantrypoints Build to get moneyless donations Savilas Vietnam is a new seafood buyer that will test exports via Pantrypoints World Food Rescue Philippines is a volunteer group that will test Pantrypoints Circle for incentivizing food donations Do you want to Try Points?

+Translate to Arabic, Chinese Simplified, Spanish, French, Japanese:
+Bank the Unbanked.
+Pantrypoints Banking is a low-cost moneyless banking system that circulates the economy that is unserved by the financial system
+Based on the requirements in 'The Wealth of Nations' by Adam Smith Inspired by the Moneyless, Paperless system of the Inca Points-banking allows the regulated transfer of points between users Moneyless Ok!
+Points Banking allows economies to function even after a total financial collapse Decentralized.
+A crisis in one place will not affect others.
+Flexible.
+Points Banking can work offline and does not use blockchain Asynchronous.
+Users do not need to fulfill their part of the transaction immediately Cost Effective.
+Points Banking can be deployed on the cloud to reduce costs Integrates with Taxation.
+Points Banking will integrate with Pointtax to allow tax payments in kind 1 Gain points with other users
+2 Transfer your points to other users to gain access to their goods and services 3 Use your points as usual
+Top 5 in the Fintech Edition as Debt Clearing System 2nd Place as Social ROSCA

 {{- with $.Params.images -}}
 {{- range first 6 . }}<meta property="og:image" content="{{ . | absURL }}" />{{ end -}}
 {{- else -}}